Lockheed L-1011 TriStar: Origins

 The TriStar's design featured a twin-aisle interior with a maximum of 400 passengers and a three-engine layout.
 The TriStar was originally conceived as a "jumbo twin", but a three-engine design was ultimately chosen to give the aircraft enough thrust to take off from existing runways.
-Also, before the establishment of Extended Operations standards by the FAA in the 1980s, commercial jets with only two engines were not allowed to fly more than 30 minutes away from an airport, making trans-oceanic flights impossible.
-The main visible difference between the TriStar and its similar trijet competitor, the McDonnell Douglas DC-10, is the central tail engine configuration: the DC-10's engine is mounted above the fuselage for simplicity of design and more economical construction, while the TriStar's engine is mounted to the rear fuselage and fed through an S-duct (similar to the Boeing 727) for reduced drag and improved stability.
-Lockheed engineers were able to maintain straight-through engine performance by limiting the curve of the S-duct to less than a quarter of the radius of the engine intake diameter.
-The S-duct design also reduced the total empty aircraft weight.
+Also, before the establishment of Extended Operations standards by the FAA in the 1980s, commercial jets with only two engines were not allowed to fly more than 60 minutes away from an airport, making trans-oceanic flights impossible.
+The main visible difference between the TriStar and its similar trijet competitor, the McDonnell Douglas DC-10, is the center engine position: the DC-10's engine is mounted above the fuselage for simplicity of design and more economical construction, while the TriStar's engine is installed in the rear fuselage with air entering through an S-duct for reduced drag and improved stability.
+Lockheed was able to keep the pressure loss in the S-duct similar to that in a straight duct by limiting the duct curvature.
+Incorporating the S-duct made the airframe lighter than with a straight duct installation.
 The research undertaken during the design of the L-1011 indicated that losses of using an S-duct were more than compensated for by the above savings.
-A further major difference between the L-1011 and the DC-10 was Lockheed's selection of the Rolls-Royce RB211 as the only engine for the L-1011.
+A further major difference between the L-1011 and the DC-10 was Lockheed's selection of the Rolls-Royce RB211 as the only engine option for the L-1011.
 As originally designed, the RB211 turbofan was an advanced three-spool design with a carbon fiber fan, which would have better efficiency and power-to-weight ratio than any competing engine like the General Electric CF6 that powered the DC-10.
 In theory, the triple spool would produce the same or more power as existing double spool engines while having a smaller cross section that would reduce drag.

 American Airlines opted for the Douglas DC-10, although it showed considerable interest in the L-1011.
 American intended to convince Douglas to lower its price for the DC-10, which it did.
 Without the support of American, the TriStar was launched on orders from TWA and Eastern Air Lines.

 Although the TriStar's design schedule closely followed that of its competitor, McDonnell Douglas beat Lockheed to market by a year due to delays in powerplant development.
 In February 1971, after massive development costs associated with the RB211, Rolls-Royce went into receivership.
 This halted L-1011 final assembly and Lockheed investigated the possibility of a US engine supplier.
 However the engineering was finalized at that stage in the TriStar's development and its S-duct, which was designed to fit the smaller cross-section of the triple spool RB-211 engine that would have reduced drag, was too small in diameter to accommodate an existing double spool engine.
 One option presented was potential outsource of RB-211 production to Canadian manufacturer Orenda Engines.